thomasgalliker/Paging.NET/README.md

 ### Contribution
 Contributors welcome!
 If you find a bug or you want to propose a new feature, feel free to do so by opening a new issue on github.com.

-### License
-This project is Copyright &copy; 2019 [Thomas Galliker](https://ch.linkedin.com/in/thomasgalliker).
-Free for non-commercial use.
-For commercial use please contact the author.